|« PreviousNext »|

 when the temporary credentials should expire.
 (For more information about the

-differences between these APIs, see Ways to Get Temporary Security Credentials and Permissions in Temporary Security Credentials
+differences between these APIs, see Ways to Get Temporary Security Credentials and Controlling Permissions for Temporary Security

 security credentials consisting of an AWS access key ID, a secret access key, and a